-Though brisk fall days are something we look forward to on the Gulf Coast, as September approaches and football season is on our minds, the weather can still be quite warm and unpredictable.
+Though brisk fall days are something we look forward to as October approaches and football season is on our minds, the weather can still be quite warm and unpredictable.

 With many games scheduled for kick-off in the morning and afternoon, tailgaters will be looking for something to quench their thirst as well as satisfy their appetites.

-This delectable Bloody Mary, combined with cool Gazpacho, is refreshing and feeds your crowd easily.
+This refreshing Bloody Mary, combined with cool Gazpacho feeds your crowd easily.
 No cooking is required, and it can be savored on the go.
-Best of all, tailgaters of age can add a splash of vodka to kick it up a notch!
+Best of all, tailgaters of age can add a splash of vodka to kick it up a notch.

 I like my Gazpacho semi-chunky, so I blend only half, adding the other half to the mixture before refrigerating.
 This enticing soup, filled with an array of spices, perfectly balances the taste of Gazpacho while still evoking the wonderful flavor of a Bloody Mary.
 It is a winning combination!